 In the temperature range where we operate the geothermal ground source storage (5 to 25 ° C), damage to the base plate is impossible.

-Is the brine storage part of the building envelope?
+Is the ground heat exchanger part of the building envelope?

-The ground source storage under the insulated floor slab is outside the building envelope.
+The ground heat exchanger under the insulated floor slab is outside the building envelope.

-Can I install the register mats in the underground car park?
+Can I install the geothermal mats in the underground car park?

-Yes, we have had very good experiences with installing the ground source storage in the foundation plate for the underground car park.
+Yes, we have had very good experiences with installing the ground heat exchanger in the underground car park's basement slab.
 The entire storage mass of the floor slab (concrete) can be included here.